 The guides, excluding the trip leader, load all the equipment into the rig and meet the packers at the trailhead to the river.
 Boats are carefully loaded onto the mules, as well as coolers, and other gear.
 They then pack them down to the river.
 Guides hike their personal bags, throw bags, oars and other loose ends down the trail.
 After the 3-mile hike, they’re at the island – the confluence of Little Kern and the main Kern.
 This is the trips launching point.
 They help the packers unload the mules, and begin rigging the trip.

-Guests arrive in Kernville, and check into their hotel room.
-At 8:30PM they meet their Trip Leader and they go over the Pre-Trip Meeting.
+That night guests arrive in Kernville, and check into their hotel room.
+That evening they meet their Trip Leader and they go over the Pre-Trip Meeting.
 Waterproof bags are handed out and the guests pack their personal trip items into this bag, which they will later hike down to the river.

 A few miles downstream, you pass Johnsondale Bridge, marking the end of the Forks and the beginning of the Upper Kern section.
 A handful of class III and IV rapids lead you to takeout.

 The best time to go changes every season.
 Snowpack and runoff dictate when our window to run the Forks is open.
 For example, our 2017 high water season we had all of our launches occur in August.
 In 2018 we ran our trips in early June, and 2019 we had a July and early August window.
 We can begin making estimates on our flow window in late January, but it still might take until mid-April for us to open reservations.
 We consider our scheduling conservative, so generally speaking, if we have a launch open and available to book, then we believe that date is in the ballpark of ‘best’ time of the season.

 Class V trips such as the Forks of the Kern have a minimum age of 16 years old.